 5. Big days give focus to people’s prayers.

 A big day gives your people something specific to pray about, and the result of more prayer is always greater power.
-God responds when His people call out to Him in a concerted plea for more people to meet Jesus.
+God responds when his people call out to him in a concerted plea for more people to meet Jesus.

 6. It stretches people’s faith.

 When you set a goal and go for it, then it’s specific.
 Many times we’re afraid to set a goal because we’re afraid we’re not going to reach it.
 And remember, failure is not failing to reach your goal; failing is not setting a goal.
-Failing is not failing to reaching your dream; failing is not even attempting to reach it.
+Failing is not failing to reach your dream; failing is not even attempting to reach it.
 As long as you’re attempting something for the glory of God, you’re successful.

-Early in Saddleback’s history, we celebrated our six month anniversary by having a big day and setting a goal of having 500 in attendance.
+Early in Saddleback’s history, we celebrated our six-month anniversary by having a big day and setting a goal of having 500 in attendance.
 We didn’t have 500.
 We had 380 instead, but that was more than we’d ever had before!
 What do you do if you don’t reach your goal?
 Set another one!

 Working toward big days stretches people’s faith and that’s pleasing to God.
-Without faith it’s impossible to please Him.
+Without faith, it’s impossible to please him.